Bannerlord-Modding/Documentation/_csharp-api/mountandblade/missionbehaviour/README.md

 - `OnObjectStoppedBeingUsed(Agent, UsableMissionObject)` - Called when an agent stops using an object.
   - `Agent` - User agent.
   - `UsableMissionObject` - Used object.
-- `IsThereAgentAction(Agent, Agent)` - Called to determine if an agent is interactable by another agent.
+- `bool IsThereAgentAction(Agent, Agent)` - Called to determine if an agent is interactable by another agent.
 Note that any of the behaviours returning True will result in a True for final calculation.
 - `OnAgentInteraction(Agent, Agent)` - Called when agent interacts with another agent.
 Currently seems to be called only when the target agent is human.
   - `Agent` - Interactor agent.
   - `Agent` - Target agent.